marcinzh/effect-zoo/README.md

 - `reint`: The Reinterpretation scenario from Haskell's Effect Zoo.
 Demonstrates use of custom-defined effects as application modules, and effect reinterpretation as DI mechanism.

+- `mapfoldio` and `mapfoldpure`: Basic operations on streams.
+More stream-oriented contests will be added in the future.

 ### Included effect systems: